amphp/http-server/README.md

 - PHP 5.4+
-- [Auryn](https://github.com/rdlowrey/Auryn) A dependency injection container used to bootstrap the HTTP server using a basic configuration array
+- [Auryn](https://github.com/rdlowrey/Auryn) A dependency injection container used to bootstrap the HTTP server from a basic configuration array
-- [Amp](https://github.com/rdlowrey/Amp) Provides the event reactor and base TCP server
+- [Alert](https://github.com/rdlowrey/Alert) Provides the event reactor underlying everything

-Both Auryn and Amp dependencies are linked to the Aerys repository as git submodules.
+Both the Auryn and Alert dependencies are linked to the Aerys repository as git submodules.
 They will be fetched automatically as long as you pass the `--recursive` options when cloning the repo.

 #### OPTIONAL DEPENDENCIES